All Episodes

 Think about it.

-Oh, well, weed doesn't affect me, Myron.
+Oh, but weed doesn't affect me, Myron.

-I could be successful that with uh while smoking weed.
+I could be successful while smoking weed.

 Well, guess how much more successful you would be without it, okay?

-Like you would be way more productive without it.
+Like, you would be way more productive without it.

-All right, it doesn't age you in any way.
+It doesn't age you in any way.

 So, and you save money.